andrew/ultimate-awesome/README.md

 - [awesome-ampl](https://github.com/ampl/awesome-ampl) - A curated list of awesome stuff made by the AMPL community.
 - [awesome-trust-registries](https://github.com/andorsk/awesome-trust-registries) - Curated list of trust regisry systems, vendors, and ecoystems.
 - [awesome-anf](https://github.com/ANFTechTeam/awesome-anf) - Your single link for all things Azure NetApp Files (ANF)!.
-- [macOS-Essentials](https://github.com/artginzburg/macOS-Essentials) -  Apps and sets that are nice to use.
 - [awesome-fordtransit](https://github.com/askpatrickw/awesome-fordtransit) - Awesome Builds, Communities and Resources for Ford Transit Owners.
 - [awesome-parenting](https://github.com/Athen-Player1/awesome-parenting) - A curated list of courses, books, videos, and cool tech for expecting, new and current parents.
 Feel free to create a PR to add to it!.
 - [awesomebox](https://github.com/awesomebox/awesomebox) - Effortless HTML, CSS, JS development in the flavor of your choice.